Water Lily Pond (1917) Claude Monet (1840-1926) *

 Monet’s impressionism was influenced by the French chemist Chevreul’s 1839 book on the optics of color.
 Sigmund Freud, who acknowledged his debt to Darwin’s evolution theory, in turn developed his theory of the unconscious – we share much with other animals.
 The Surrealist artists were inspired by Freud’s theory.
 And from the Surrealist dreams of the unconscious, Jackson Pollock turned to express himself in his semi-unconscious action paintings – foretelling our understanding today that the body is the unconscious mind.
 The Conceptual Art that came of age in the 1990s continues the search, where artists question language as well as image.
-Modern art has steadily moved up the continuum towards our higher analytic brain functions.
+Modern art has inexorably moved up the continuum towards our higher analytic brain functions.
 But ultimately it has to originate in our unconscious: the amorphous and malleable part of our body-brain that is receptive to the non-linearity of images.
 Emotion is only a part of it.

 There is good evidence to support the idea that over 98% of our body-brain is unconscious.
 Consciousness as defined by awareness is but a tiny moment of what we are.
 William James, the Harvard psychologist and philosopher, speculated over a century ago that human consciousness was ‘a process, not a thing’.
 More recently, the late Nobel biologist Francis Crick speculated that consciousness was ‘enhanced by visual attention’ – and recent research by Robert Desimone at MIT proved both of them right.
 Desimone’s experiments show that consciousness is the process of attending to one thing in the visual field, ignoring others.
 The eyes are truly windows to our being.